 Gaining Entry to Portugal

 One is that you will need to take, at your own cost, an RT-PCR COVID-19 test within 72 hours of departure and present proof of a negative test at the airport.
 This applies to anyone traveling over the age of two.
+Here’s what you need to know about getting a COVID testing in Santa Cruz.
 Failure to show a negative test will mean you won’t be allowed to fly.

 NHS tests cannot be used for travel purposes, so a private RT-PCR test could set you back anything between £120 and £200 per person.
 However, some travel firms are now offering heavily discounted tests to customers, so check with your travel agent or airline.